8:25 Registration and Continental Breakfast

 Click here for more information about Greg.

 Ronald A. Skufca

-Ronald A. Skufca is a managing attorney at Skufca Law PLLC in Charlotte.
+Ronald A. Skufca is he founder at Skufca Law PLLC in Charlotte.
 He leads the firm's litigation group representing businesses and individuals in the areas of business, construction, motorsports and family law.
 He is also trained in the practice of collaborative law.
 He has substantial experience in the construction industry, NASCAR, and advising a wide range of businesses in all aspects of their legal issues.